The Tiger in the Smoke: Plot

 While the gang are debating what to do with the kidnapped Geoffrey Levett, Havoc—their wartime sergeant—unexpectedly joins them.
 Although Havoc still holds a powerful thrall over the gang, Tiddy Doll realises that Havoc needs their help, because Havoc's reckless actions have earned the wrath of both the police and the criminal underworld.
 Havoc reveals that, during a confidential mission in occupied France during the war, Elginbrodde told him that the house the unit was infiltrating was his family home and that a great treasure had been located there.
 In the event of his death, the treasure would be inherited by Meg.
 Elginbrodde had written a letter revealing the treasure's exact location, and Havoc was seeking the letter.
 The connections between himself and Elginbrodde have convinced Havoc of the existence of what he calls "the Science of Luck" and his all-consuming belief that he is destined to have the treasure has driven all his ruthless actions.

 Tiddy Doll, who is paranoid that Levett can identify him as the murderer of Duds, attempts to manipulate Havoc into revealing too much in front of Levett, which would give Havoc a reason to murder Levett.
 Before this can happen, however, Campion finds their hideout, forcing the gang to make a swift retreat and leave Levett behind to be rescued.
-Using information provided by Havoc, Levett, Campion, Amanda and Meg agree to accompany him to Martin Elginbrodde's childhood home in France to search for the treasure.
+Levett, Campion, Amanda and Meg go to Martin Elginbrodde's childhood home in France to search for the treasure.

 After a conversation with Inspector Luke, who suspects a connection between Havoc and Mrs Cash, Canon Avril realises that Havoc's true identity is Johnny Cash, the son of Mrs Cash who had previously been thought dead.
 In fact, Mrs Cash had blackmailed Avril's now-deceased wife, who was in debt to her, to help her pretend to bury her son, rather than face the public humiliation of admitting that he had been sent to prison.
 Avril realizes that Havoc has been secretly hiding in the crypt of the church and goes to talk to him.
 During their confrontation, they have a philosophical conversation about Havoc's belief in the "Science of Luck", which shares some similarity to Avril's own philosophy of life.
 After revealing the location of the treasure, Avril tries to persuade Havoc to abandon his murderous path.
 Havoc attacks Avril in response—but the old priest's words have shaken his self-confidence, leading Havoc to atypically only wound Avril instead of killing him.